lrhn/dep-pkgspec/DEP-pkgspec.md

 ### A working implementation

-An example/initial package for reading and writing package resolution files has been created in the proposal repository (names packagemap).
+An example/initial package for reading and writing package resolution files has been created in the proposal repository's `packagemap` directory.
 This can be used as a starting point for Dart based tools to read the package specification.

 ### Tests